 Somewhere over the past couple of decades, especially right after the sugar daddy Soviet Union stopped bankrolling the country, Cuba was forced to embrace tourism just to bring in enough hard currency to survive.
 During this time, somebody must have mentioned to Fidel that gay travel was a significant portion of the tourist industry, so today it is quite accepted.
 The Gay Cuba website (www.gaycuba.ca) describes Cuba as “The friendliest country in Latin America for gay travelers.”

-In January of 2012, Mariela Castro (Cuba’s first daughter) has said that Cuban lawmakers would consider legalizing same-sex civil unions that year.
+In January of 2012, Mariela Castro (the daughter of President Raul Castro) has said that Cuban lawmakers would consider legalizing same-sex civil unions that year.
 She said that a preliminary proposal to modify the nation’s Family Code was undergoing legal study and is on the legislative schedule.
 This action could be yet another reason to expect substantial increases in tourism from the nearby U.S.

 In May of 2012, Mariella Castro visited San Francisco and took part in a panel discussion hosted by the Latin American Studies Association.
 After that, she flew on to New York for another engagement.
 During her time in the U.S., she criticized the hardline Cuban exiles, whom she referred to as the “Miami Mafia.”
 In return, the exiles criticized her and the Obama administration for granting her a visa.
 The visit generated many articles and much publicity, and now the LGBT community is much more aware of Cuba as a potential future tourist destination.
 Whether this was part of a master economic plan, or simply an unintended bi-product of Mariella’s visit, the publicity will certainly increase the demand of Americans wanting to visit Cuba.
 This will continue to force the price of Cuba travel upward.